 “You’re crazy to waste your money putting insulation on the outside of walls studs!”

-“Nobody ever insulates basements from floor to ceiling!
+“Nobody ever insulates unfinished basements from floor to ceiling!
 It’s a waste!”

-But looking back from the perspective of 2017, we can see how popular opinion – even professional opinion – can be wrong.
-Home insulation levels that would have seemed insanely-high 30 years ago are actually building code minimums today.
+But looking back from the perspective of 2023, we can see how popular opinion – even professional opinion – can be wrong.
+Home insulation levels that would have seemed insanely-high 40 years ago are actually building code minimums today.
 Minimums.
-Even homes built to meet code just 5 years ago would not be approved in some provinces now.
-The fact is, home insulation and energy performance are moving targets, and yet too few people aim far enough ahead.
+Even homes built to meet code just 5 years ago would not be approved in some jurisdictions now.
+The fact is, home insulation and energy performance standards are moving targets, and too few people aim far enough ahead of them.
 But really, shouldn’t your new home or renovation stay current longer than your latest smartphone?

 A well insulated house is a more comfortable house, even at the same room temperature as an inefficient one.
 That’s because effective insulation and air sealing reduces cold spots and drafts.
 Effective insulation also means your home will hold heat longer in the event of a power failure during winter.
 Sound insulation makes your home seem bigger too, because you feel more private when sounds from the rest of the house never make it to your ears.